 Camille Eskell creates unique and compelling art and installations using a range of artistic techniques and materials.
 She is the recipient of the First Place Award, this Featured Artist Award, and an Award of Excellence in the Manhattan Arts International “Hot Topics – Bold Expressions: In Nature & Human Nature” exhibition.
 I had the pleasure of co-curating this exhibition with James Bacchi, co-owner of ArtHaus Gallery in San Francisco, CA. We awarded Eskell for her overall powerful body of work and exemplary career achievements that include many distinguished honors, awards and museum exhibitions and collectors.

+Artwork is copyright protected by the artist.
 All rights reserved.
-Do not copy any images without the artist’s permission.
+Do not reproduce without the artist’s permission.

 Click on images for larger views.

 Camille Eskell lives and works in the greater New York area.
 She creates art with highly-charged symbols and references to culture that reflect her inimitable perspective that is both personal and universal.
 In doing so she expands our horizons and invites us to explore inner and outer realms of existence.

 She explains, “For me, the psyche is a metaphor and a testimonial, the culmination of our experience and history.
 Exploring the legacy of cultural and family dynamics that shape our perceptions, identity, and motivation, I examine themes of vulnerability, endurance, transcendence and rebirth.
 Embracing two- and three-dimensional practice, my work includes drawing, painting, digital imagery, and sculpture, which are often combined with a variety of materials, found objects and ready-mades which serve as subtext.”

 F-Ezra (shown above), is from her most recent “The Fez as Storyteller” series.
 It was chosen for the Manhattan Arts International “Hot Topics – Bold Expressions” online exhibition.